Last updated on September 5, 2024

 Dragonlord Atarka represents savagery and is in Gruul () colors.
 Atarka looks to hunt and devour anything and everyone she deems unworthy.
 Like many Gruul cards, this Dragonlord is all about destruction rather than diplomacy.

-At seven mana value, you get the biggest of the Dragonlords that also has decent removal of one or many of your opponent’s creatures or planeswalkers.
+With a mana value of 7, you get the biggest of the Dragonlords that also has decent removal for one or many of your opponent’s creatures or planeswalkers.
 Dragonlord Atarka is the biggest dragon of the bunch but doesn’t have a continuing effect on the game outside of being a massive creature.

 #4.
 Dragonlord Silumgar